-The drills also teach you how to use your senses to feel how to do the correct movements rather than having to think them intellectually.
+Those drills also teach you how to use your senses to feel how to do the correct movements rather than having to think them intellectually.

-Once this understanding has occurred, your body will automatically try to reproduce the same sensations and movements during practice and your mind is free to take on the next challenge.
+Once this understanding has occurred, your body will automatically try to reproduce the same sensations and movements during practice, and your mind is free to take on the next challenge.

 But as your body adapts and integrates new skills, you become ready to tackle the next drill.

 While you are focusing on the movements and sensations experienced during practice, you will notice how you can be both relaxed and concentrated on the task at hand while floating in the water.

 How to practice swimming drills

 The key to successfully learn the different drills is to practice them patiently in the suggested order.

-Nevertheless, you should quickly feel that your swimming technique improves once you begin to integrate the practice of drills into your workouts.
+Nevertheless, you should quickly notice that your swimming technique improves once you add the practice of drills into your workouts.

-This gives the body time to adapt between each swim session.
-You should notice that rehearsing a drill becomes easier and easier with each new swim session, as the body has adapted.
+This gives the body time to adapt between swim sessions.
+You should notice that rehearsing a drill becomes easier with each new swim session, as the body has adapted.